 I’m certain she considered all of this: a possible death, shame and cruelty from others, and a reputation that would prevent her from starting over.
 She was giving up her only opportunity to do something with her life.
 She’d face disappointment from her parents and live under a cloud of embarrassment in her community.
 But her answer is “I am His servant, let it be to me according to your word”.
 And so it all began.
 She was brave and had immense trust.

 When we read the words of the angel, she is told who her son is said to be.
 Luke 1:32–33 says,

 “He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”

-Upon hearing this, she goes to visit her cousin, Elizabeth, who was six months pregnant.
-When she greeted her, the baby inside Elizabeth leaped within her and Elizabeth exclaimed, “Why am I so favored that the mother of our Lord would come to me!”
+Upon hearing these words, she goes to visit her cousin, Elizabeth, who was six months pregnant.
+When she greeted her, the baby inside Elizabeth leaped within her and Elizabeth exclaimed, “Why am I so favored that the mother of our Lord would come to me?!”
 Elizabeth was John the Baptist’s mother, old and pregnant, claiming to have a great child within her.
 And here comes Mary, young, unmarried, and pregnant, proclaiming she is carrying the savior of the world.